-According to the philosophers of Ancient Greece, ‘thymos’ means the breathing of the soul, the alliance between body and mind.
-Inspired by the spirit of this concept, the musicians of the Quatuor Thymos created this ensemble in 2003 to share intense moments of music with wide audiences.
-The Quatuor Thymos stems from the meeting of four musicians who won Distinction Prizes at both the Paris and Lyon music conservatories.
-From the very beginning, the Quartet aspired to have a large repertoire spanning from classical to contemporary music.
+According to the philosophers of Ancient Greece, thymos means the breathing of the soul, the alliance between body and mind.
+Inspired by the spirit of this concept, the musicians of the Thymos Quartet created their ensemble in 2003 to share intense moments of music with wide audiences.
+The Quartet arose from the meeting of four musicians who won Distinction Prizes at both the Paris and Lyon music conservatories.
+From the outset they have aspired to a large repertoire embracing classical and contemporary music.